 Understand the difference between “soft” and “hard” credit inquiries

 Soft inquiries are inquiries that result from monitoring your own credit or applying for pre-approved credit.
 These types of inquiries won’t affect your personal or business credit score.
-Hard inquiries result from applying for a new line of credit, and these types of inquiries will affect your personal scores and can affect some business credit scores.
+Hard inquiries result from applying for a new line of credit, and these types of inquiries will affect your personal scores and can affect some business credit reports and scores.

 Know when inquiries happen and how long they stay on your profile

 When applying for financing, the lender will likely make an inquiry into your credit score unless you are pre-qualified for financing.
 Credit inquiries stay on your report for two years, but inquiries only influence your score for one year after they were made.
 This means inquiries won’t affect your credit scores forever, but you may want to keep track of how many times lenders have looked into your credit during the past year.

 Only apply for credit you have a good chance of qualifying for